CmsMartin/Project_2048/README.md

 ## About

+**If you are in China and do not want to waste your life, please visit https://hub.fastgit.org/CmsMartin/Project_2048**

 This is a command line game written in C++.
 The compiler is Visual Studio, and C++11 is used as the language standard for compilation.

 And you can use 'w' to merge up, use 'a' to merge left, use 's' to merge down ,use 'd' to merge right.